-- ECU will ensure that candidates develop a deep understanding of the critical concepts and principles of their discipline and, by completion, are able to use discipline-specific practices flexible to advance the learning of all students toward attainment of college and career-readiness standards. - ECU will ensure that effective partnerships and hihg-quality clinical practice are central to preparation so that candidates develop the knowledge, skills, and professional dispositions necessary to demonstrate positive impact on all P-12 students' learning and developmet. - ECU will demonstrated the quality of candidates is a continuing and purposeful part of its responsibility from recruitment, at admission, through the progression of courses and clinical experiences, and to decisions that completers are prepared to teach effectively and are recommended for certification. - ECU will demonstrate the impackt of its completers on P-12 student learning and development, calssroom instruction, and schools, and the satisfaction of its completers with the relevance and effectiveness of their perparation. - 5.
+- 1. ECU will ensure that candidates develop a deep understanding of the critical concepts and principles of their discipline and, by completion, are able to use discipline-specific practices flexible to advance the learning of all students toward attainment of college and career-readiness standards. - 2.
+ECU will ensure that effective partnerships and high-quality clinical practice are central to preparation so that candidates develop the knowledge, skills, and professional dispositions necessary to demonstrate positive impact on all P-12 students' learning and development. - 3.
+ECU will demonstrate the quality of candidates is a continuing and purposeful part of its responsibility from recruitment, at admission, through the progression of courses and clinical experiences, and to decisions that completers are prepared to teach effectively and are recommended for certification. - 4.
+ECU will demonstrate the impact of its completers on P-12 student learning and development, classroom instruction, and schools, and the satisfaction of its completers with the relevance and effectiveness of their preparation. - 5.
 ECU maintains a quality assurance system comprised of valid data from multiple measures, including evidence of candidates' and completers' positive impact on P-12 student learning and development.
-The provider supports continuous improvement that is sustained and evidence based, and that evaluates the effectiveness of its completers, the provider uses the results of inquiry and data collection to establish priorities, enhance program elements and capacity, and test innovations to improve completers' impact on P-12 student learning and development.
+The provider supports continuous improvement that is sustained and evidence based, and that evaluates the effectiveness of its completers.
+The provider uses the results of inquiry and data collection to establish priorities, enhance program elements and capacity, and test innovations to improve completers' impact on P-12 student learning and development.

-The Master of Education programs at ECU that are related to education but are not restricted to certified teachers are Education Technolgy, Secondary Education - Academic Discipline, Sports Administration, and Special Education.
+The Master of Education programs at ECU that are related to education but are not restricted to certified teachers are Educational Leadership, Education Technology, School Psychometry, Secondary Education - Academic Discipline, Sports Administration, and Special Education.
+The Educational Leadership program is aligned with the Educational Leadership Constituent Council (ELCC) Standards.
 The Educational Technology Program is aligned with the Association for Education Communications and Technology standards (AECT), the Secondary Education-Academic Discipline Program is aligned with specific content standards.
-The Special Education program is aligned with The Council of Exceptional Children (CEC) standars.
-The Sports Administration Program is aligned with the National Association for Sport and Physical Education statndards (NASPE) and the North American Society of Sort Managements (NASSM) standards.
+The Special Education program is aligned with The Council of Exceptional Children (CEC) standards.
+The Sports Administration Program is aligned with the National Association for Sport and Physical Education standards (NASPE) and the North American Society for Sport Management (NASSM) standards.